 An introduction to the science of food and food preparation.
-Students learn the scientific method through reading and modifying cooking recipes.
-Recent literature in the field of gastronomy as well as controversies about such issues as low-carbohydrate diets and genetically modified foods are considered.
-The course is designed for the general student and meets the laboratory science requirement.
-Lecture, three hours; laboratory, three hours.
+Students learn the scientific method through the examination of food and cooking in the laboratory setting.
+Recent food-related controversies, such as low-carbohydrate diets, are considered.
+The course is designed for the general student.
 Open only to new first-year students.

 CHEM 112 Chemistry of Art and Artifacts (4)

 This course addresses both of these intersections between science and the arts by considering the role of chemistry in the production and interpretation of art and artifacts from theoretical and practical perspectives.
 The course also examines the application of chemistry to art conservation and archaeology.

 CHEM 114 Life, Energy, and the Atomic Bomb: How the Science of Metals Shapes Society (4)

 This course provides an understanding of how chemistry and metals influence everyday lives.
 Using the periodic table as a touchstone, the course examines the role of metals and their chemistry in society.
 Specific themes include the use of metals in medicine and health; the role of metals in the production of modern materials and products; the use of metals in both traditional and alternative fuels; and the ways in which metals have been used to influence global political power through the atomic bomb and other devices.